Parking Regulations and Citations

 - Parking rules and regulations apply regardless if signs are posted

-- Ellis Garage permit holders cannot park in the visitor section.
+- North Campus (Ellis) Garage permit holders cannot park in the visitor section.
 All permit-holder vehicles found in the visitor section will be immediately ticketed and towed

 - First-year undergraduates are not permitted to purchase parking permits